Vogaeael/drawCards/README.md

 !draw all   # for drawing all remaining cards
 ```

+### How many cards are remaining in the deck
+To know how many cards are remaining in the deck:
+`!cardsLeft`

 ### Use standard deck
 If you want to change back to the standard deck (52 cards):
 `!useStandardDeck`